QuTech-Delft/imsep/docs/version-control/index.md

 ### Clone a remote repository

 Most projects start with an initialised remote repository.
 Initialised means a default branch is available, usually with a file like a README.
-The concept of branches is covered in the next chapter of this workshop.
+The concept of branches is covered in the next section of this workshop.
 To clone a remote repository:

 ```shell
 git clone "<URL>"